 Only Apple users have access to Clubhouse: Android users can’t access it.
 Which means you’ll be missing out on engaging with thousands of potential customers/prospects.

-What’s more, and this is a biggie, as mentioned above, moderating/hosting a Room can be time-consuming: some Room discussions can last hours.
-(Of course, you can set a start and stop time and ask other people on your team to act as moderators.)
+As mentioned above, moderating/hosting a Room can be time-consuming: some Room discussions can last hours.
+(Of course, you can set a start and stop time)

-Rather than have us explain how to join Clubhouse and participate in a Room (or even start your own Room to take advantage of how the app could turn you into an “influencer,” or “thought leader”), we direct you to HubSpot’s Clubhouse explanation/guide for signing up and joining or starting a Room.
+Rather than have us explain how to join Clubhouse and participate in a Room), we direct you to HubSpot’s Clubhouse explanation/guide for signing up and joining or starting a Room.

 If you give it a go, let us know how you do!